200ac/81ha SSSI (part), SMI

 This combination makes for rich wildlife, despite the constant visitor pressure.
-Birdlife is particularly good, with kingfishers seen regularly throughout the year.
-Wildfowl visit the lakes in winter, including gadwall, pochard and shoveler.
-Great crested grebes and little grebes breed on the lakes in summer, and migrant warblers also visit to breed, especially blackcap and chiffchaff
+Birdlife is particularly good, with kingfishers seen regularly throughout the year, wildfowl visiting the lakes in winter and hobbies in summer, and both water birds and migrant warblers nesting in summer.

 Central line tube to Wanstead.
 Several bus services run to this station also.